“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source? Lisa is this your own quote?)

 - Low tolerance of anything less than the perfect birth outcome

-- Cultural considerations, such as birth date being lucky for future or destiny
+- Cultural considerations, such as birth date being lucky for the future

 Source: Sam McCulloch Dip CBEd in Birth